sbassah/board_game/README.md

-This is a 2 player board game project I worked on.
+This is a 2 player board game project I wrote in Javascript.
+Players fight when they close to each other.
+Players swap weapons when they land on a grid with a weapon Weapon power diminishes when player attacks.